-I think the first thing to do is to clarify the Greek word slave or in the Biblical Greek “δοῦλος.”
+I think the first thing to do is to clarify the word slave, or in the Biblical Greek, “δοῦλος.”
 In English it is pronounced “Dulas” and it means servant as well as slave.
 Personally, I prefer the term servant.

 So now let’s go back and listen to what is being asked.
 “Who is the faithful and wise servant?”
 Hmm, makes me ponder.
-Can we find wisdom and servitor in the same person?
-Sometimes we “wise” our way right out of serving anybody?
-Once when I was young (and not very bright at all), I saw a coworker filling an ice chest.
-I had worked my way up to a less physical requirement at the hospital in Nashville, Tennessee and I informed that young man that, “I wouldn’t do that for anybody.”
+Can we find wisdom and servitude in the same person?
+Sometimes we “wise” our way right out of serving anybody, including God.
+Once, when I was young, and not very bright at all, I worked at a major hospital in Nashville, Tennessee.
+I saw a coworker filling an ice chest.
+I had just worked my way up to a less physical requirement at the hospital and I arrogantly lied to that young man saying, “I wouldn’t do that for anybody.”
 To which he quickly responded, “Would you do it for yourself?”
 As you can see, I never forgot that important lesson.
 I don’t like sharing these details about myself but it helps me to see how far I have come.
 I still have a long way to go.